Opers of higher types, Quot-schemes and Frobenius instability loci

 is the unique non-split extension of this type. \eenum Up to an isomorphism, there is only one vector bundle $V$ with these properties. \ethm

 \begin{rem} If $\rk(Q)$ is not divisible by $p$ then one has an isomorphism $\End(S)=\ox\oplus \End_0(S)$.
 Further one then also has $\End_0(S)^* \isom \End_0(S)$.
-Hence in particular the hypothesis of the theorem can easily be satisfied for any stable bundle $S$ of degree zero and of rank coprime to the characteristic of the ground field.
-In particular these hypothesis are easily satisfied in characteristic zero. \end{rem}
+Hence in particular the hypotheses of the theorem can easily be satisfied for any stable bundle $S$ of degree zero and of rank coprime to the characteristic of the ground field.
+In particular these hypotheses are easily satisfied in characteristic zero. \end{rem}

 We begin with the following lemma.

 \blem Let $\theta_i=\theta^{2i-(\ell-1)}$.
 Then for all $i\geq 1$,

 \elem \bp From the definition